Cost Of Living Off The Grid

 Also, other non-monetary benefits surface from living off the grid:

 1. More time to enjoy life, family, and things you want to do.

 2. Closer relationships.
-The saying that no one on the last day of their life says that they wished they had spent more time at the office instead of with family and friends.
+The saying that no one on the last day of their life says that they wished they had spent more time at the office than with family and friends.

 3. Less stress.
 Life today is stressful.
 Nearly 80 - 90 percent of doctor's visits are based upon complaints related to overwork and stress.

 4. More creativity.
 One outcome of living off the grid is that we can see things better.
-This helps us to develop old talents or to discover new ones.
+That helps us to develop old talents or to discover new ones.

 5. A better appreciation of nature and beauty.
 When we simplify our lives, we can see the beauty that surrounds us more clearly.